History

 H2HC, founded by Stop & Shop leadership and Catherine D’Amato, president and CEO of The Greater Boston Food Bank, is publicly launched at “The Power of Collaboration” event at the Boston Public Library.
 H2HC is designed as a national model for cross-sector stakeholders to collectively address the health consequences of hunger.

-H2HC supports ground-breaking MA study detailing healthcare-related costs of food insecurity: “$2.4 Billion: The Avoidable Cost of Hunger in Massachusetts.”
-This study is the first state-based application of the methodology Bread for the World used in its 2015 national study, "The Nourishing Effect: Ending Hunger, Improving Health, Reducing Inequality" that found hunger and food insecurity increased US health expenditures by $160 billion in 2014.
+H2HC supports a ground-breaking study detailing the healthcare-related costs of food insecurity: “$2.4 Billion: The Avoidable Cost of Hunger in Massachusetts.”
+This study is the first state-based application of the methodology used by Bread for the World in its 2015 national study, "The Nourishing Effect: Ending Hunger, Improving Health, Reducing Inequality".
+The study reported that in 2014, hunger and food insecurity increased US health expenditures by $160 billion.

-With Chairman James McGovern (D-MA) and UMass Chan Medical School President and CEO Dr. Eric Dickson, H2HC convenes “Mobilizing Healthcare for a Hunger-Free Massachusetts” on the UMass campus.
+With Chairman James McGovern (D-MA) and UMass Chan Medical School President and CEO Dr. Eric Dickson, H2HC convenes “Mobilizing Healthcare for a Hunger-Free Massachusetts” on the UMass Chan Medical School campus.

 H2HC convenes the “Hunger to Health Summit: Acting Together to Address Food Insecurity” featuring speakers MA Attorney General Maura Healey, Ambassador Ertharin Cousin, and other regional and national leaders.